-27. The Committee notes with concern the lack of involvement of organizations of persons with disabilities on the Länder level, resulting in a lack of inclusive and accessible communication and services in disaster management plans.
+29. The Committee notes with concern the lack of involvement at the Länder level in disaster management of organizations of persons with disabilities, resulting in a lack of inclusive and accessible communication and services in disaster management plans.
 The Committee is also concerned about the lack of data on persons with disabilities in the context of situations of risk.

-28. Recalling the Sendai Framework for Disaster Risk Reduction 2015-2030, and the Inter-Agency Standing Committee Guidelines on the Inclusion of Persons with Disabilities in Humanitarian Action, 2019, the Committee recommends that the State party, in particular the Länder, closely consult with and actively involve organizations of persons with disabilities in the design and implementation of disaster response and recovery measures, and render these measures, including evacuation mechanisms, warning systems, shelters, transportation, and humanitarian support facilities, fully accessible for persons with disabilities, as envisaged by the National Action Plan on Disability (NAP) 2022-2030
+30. Recalling the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Guidelines on the Inclusion of Persons with Disabilities in Humanitarian Action, the Committee recommends that the State party, in particular at the Länder level, closely consult with and actively involve organizations of persons with disabilities in the design and implementation of disaster response and recovery measures.
+It also recommends that the State party render those measures, including evacuation mechanisms, warning systems, shelters, transportation and humanitarian support facilities, fully accessible for persons with disabilities, as envisaged by the National Action Plan on Disability for the period 2022-2030.